matplotlib/mplcairo/README.rst

    cairo 1.15.4 added support for PDF metadata and links; the presence of this feature is detected at runtime.

+   cairo 1.16.0 added support for font variations; the presence of this feature is detected at runtime.

    cairo 1.17.2 added support for floating point surfaces, usable with ``mplcairo.set_options(float_surface=True)``; the presence of this feature